• Default

 What SENSE is

 SENSE is a society for English-language professionals based in the Netherlands.
-We currently have about 250 members, including technical, style and copy editors, translators, proofreaders, copywriters, interpreters, journalists, teachers, researchers, academics and language/communication consultants.
-SENSE members usually live in the Netherlands or have a professional connection to the country, but they work with English (either full-time or part-time, freelance or in-house).
+We currently have about 280 members, including technical, style and copy editors, translators, proofreaders, copywriters, interpreters, journalists, teachers, researchers, academics and language/communication consultants.
+Most of our members either live in or have a professional connection to the Netherlands, but work primarily in English (either full-time or part-time, freelance or in-house).

 What SENSE does

-SENSE supports its members in many ways.
+SENSE supports its members and the language profession in many ways.
 The Society:

-• helps language professionals meet the special challenge of working in English in a non-anglophone setting.
+• helps language professionals meet the special challenges of working in English in a Dutch-speaking country.

-• organizes workshops, webinars and social events for members and non-members alike.
+• organizes a full calendar of workshops, webinars and social events for members and non-members alike.

 • hosts an online Forum where members can ask questions and discuss issues.